xTakeshido/weather_app/README.md

 ## Usage

+1. Obtain an API key from [OpenWeatherMap](https://openweathermap.org/api).

+2. Set the API key in [main.py](http://_vscodecontentref_/2)

-1. Run the [main.py](http://_vscodecontentref_/2) file to start the application:
+3. Run the [main.py](http://_vscodecontentref_/2) file to start the application:

     ```sh
     python main.py
     ```

-2. Enter the name of a city in the input field and click the "Confirm" button.
+4. Enter the name of a city in the input field and click the "Confirm" button.
-3. The application will display the current weather information for the entered city.
+5. The application will display the current weather information for the entered city.

 ## Files